Lindafchsl/abap-file-formats/docs/json.md

 Implementations of ABAP file formats can decide whether they serialize the ABAP language version.

 During deserialization, ABAP systems might change the ABAP language version needed in the specific context.
-E.g., SAP BTP, ABAP environment systems set the ABAP language version to `cloudDevelopment`, while systems that do not support the ABAP language version might set it to `standard`.
+E.g. SAP BTP, ABAP environment systems set the ABAP language version to `cloudDevelopment`, while systems that do not support the ABAP language version might set it to `standard`.